Panasonic GH1 vs GM1

 Body comparison: Panasonic GH1 vs GM1

 The physical size and weight of the Panasonic GH1 and the Panasonic GM1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (51 percent) than the Panasonic GH1.
 Moreover, the GM1 is substantially lighter (47 percent) than the GH1.
 In this context, it is worth noting that neither the GH1 nor the GM1 are weather-sealed.